 We start looping over our image paths on Line 42.

 Then, for each image in the list, we load the image off disk on Line 45, find the marker in the image on Line 46, and then compute the distance of the object to the camera on Line 47.

-From there, we simply draw the bounding box around our marker and display the distance on Lines 50-57 (the boxPoints are calculated on Line 50 taking care to handle OpenCV 2.4 and OpenCV 3+ versions).
+From there, we simply draw the bounding box around our marker and display the distance on Lines 50-57 (the boxPoints are calculated on Line 50 taking care to handle different OpenCV versions).